rhyses-pieces/portfolio/src/pages/about.md

 - [Astro](https://astro.build/), to build and generate the website
 - [Sligoil](https://velvetyne.fr/fonts/sligoil/), a libre font made by Ariel Martín Pérez and distributed by velvetyne.fr
+- [Schemist](https://schemist.fglt.fr), to generate all the colors used on this website
 - [Kinsta](https://kinsta.com/), to host the portfolio